geirolz/advxml/docs/Zoom.md

 val bindedZoomText: Try[String] = bindedZoom.textM[Try]//Success("TEXT")
 ```

-This feature combined to converter feature allows you to convert attributes data from `String` to another type.
+This feature combined to converter feature allows we to convert attributes data from `String` to another type.

 Keep in mind to use `flatMapAs` for an exception-safe conversion.